Skip to main content

 Prior to joining us in September, please take a look at the various blogs, websites, books and films/documentaries listed below.
 These will give you a head start in thinking like a designer, solving problems, and exploring visual creativity.

-Look at design related websites/blogs — These get continually updated, so re-visit them regularly!
+You might like to explore the following design related websites/blogs – these get continually updated, so re-visit them regularly!

 Watch and Listen